Justin-Sawyer/recipes-and-deliveries/README.md

 ## The add recipe process

 1. The developer would like to find a way in which units (such as ml, kg etc) can better be added to recipes.
 At the moment, in his models, a simple CharField is being used for this.
 This is adequate for the time being, but the developer is researching the conversion of units.
-For example, converting ml into cups for the America, market.
+For example, converting ml into cups for the American market.

 2. Rendering of units as fractions, decimals or text.
 The developer is aware of the app "django-fractions' but this seems to have only limited browser support.
 Additionally, in recipes, many times we talk of adding "half a tablespoon" of a certain ingredient.
 For the sake of simplicity, the field in question at the moment is a FloatField which allows for both floating point numbers and whole numbers.